 The success rate of marriages is fast dwindling across the world.
-In the US, 50 per cent of marriages end in permanent separation or divorce.
+In the US, 50% of marriages end in permanent separation or divorce.
 In India, this number is significantly low.
-Only 13 out of every 1,000 marriages end in divorce, which means the rate stands at around 1 per cent.
+Only 13 out of every 1,000 marriages end in divorce, which means the rate stands at around 1%.

 While couples opt-out of a marriage because of unhappiness and discontentment, this does not necessarily mean that they lose faith in the institution as such.
 How often divorced couples marry during their 40s?
-Close to 80 per cent of people tend to remarry after divorce or loss of a partner.
+Close to 80% of people tend to remarry after divorce or the loss of a partner.
 A majority of them are well past 40.
 So, the incidence of divorced couples getting into a second marriage after 40 is significantly high.

-If you’ve been wondering second marriage after 40 – how common are they, you now know that a majority of people don’t shay away from giving matrimony another try.
+If you’ve been wondering about second marriage after 40 – how common they are, you now know that a majority of people don’t shy away from giving matrimony another try.
 Which brings us to our next question – Are second marriages more successful?
 What is the possible success rate of second marriages?

 Are second marriages more successful?